google/bulk_fhir_tools/README.md

     -client_secret=YOUR_SECRET \
     -bcda_server_url="https://sandbox.bcda.cms.gov" \
     -output_dir="/path/to/store/output/data" \
-    -alsologtostderr=true -stderrthreshold=0
   ```
   Change the -bcda_server_url as needed.
 You will need to change it if you are
   using the production API servers.

-  Feel free to change the stderrthreshold depending on what kinds of logs you
-  wish to see.
-More details on logging flags can be found [here](https://github.com/google/glog#setting-flags).

 * __Rectify the data to pass R4 Validation.__ By default, the FHIR R4 Data
 returned by BCDA does not satisfy the default FHIR R4 profile at the time of